defencedigital/moduk-service-manual/src/service-assessments/what-to-expect/index.md

   url: "/service-assessments/"
 ---

-Find out what happens at an internal service assessment, including the kind of questions your team will be asked.
+Find out what happens at a service assessment, including the kind of questions your team will be asked.

 ## During an assessment

-Internal assessments are run by a panel of experienced specialists from the Defence digital community.
+Assessments are run by a panel of experienced specialists from the Defence digital community.

 The panel are not there to catch you out.
 They will do a peer review of the work you’ve done and help you understand anything you need to change or improve.